hashicorp/terraform-provider-vsphere/website/docs/r/vmfs_datastore.html.markdown

   ID of the host to set the datastore up on.
 Note that this is not necessarily the only host that the datastore will be set up on - see [here](#auto-mounting-of-datastores-within-vcenter) for more info.
+* `folder` - (String, optional) The relative path to a folder to put this datastore in.
+This is a path relative to the datacenter you are deploying the datastore to.
+Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a datastore named `terraform-test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/terraform-test`.
 * `disks` - (List of strings, required) The disks to use with the datastore.

 ## Attribute Reference